devdogfish/etpzp-sms/README.md

 ## TODO

-DO THIS NEXT: 2.
-Edit the message.create to create a message by updating the existing draft by binding the function with the draftId

 0. Instead of calling revalidatePath("/"), create a function to for the amountIndicators to only refetch them.
 This will keep all the components from getting refreshed
 1. Check if all the `revalidation` in actions is correctly placed and in working order
 2. Add checks on /new-message to only save the draft if the message is not equal to a empty message in that case